 - They absolutely would never make that same mistake again

-But the wounded partner will never be able to fully trust these words.
+But the betrayed partner will never be able to fully trust these words.

 In order to regain trust, the couple needs to clearly understand why the affair happened in the first place.
 People don’t have affairs if their relationship is strong and happy – they stray for a reason.
 It could be any number of reasons, and until they work out what was causing the problem, they will not be able to move forward.

-You see when a couple understands what was going wrong in their relationship, they can work out ways to fix that, and to make sure that problem doesn’t crop up again.
+You see, when a couple understands what was going wrong in their relationship, they can work out ways to fix that, and to make sure that problem doesn’t crop up again.
 The person who had the affair will feel stronger and more self-aware.
-The wounded partner will know that the reason for the affair has been fixed – thus its hardly likely to happen again
+The betrayed partner will know that the reason for the affair has been fixed - thus its hardly likely to happen again

 As a couple, they will have taken full control of the situation - they've worked on their relationship and gained a much deeper understanding.

-A fully qualified Couples therapist has been trained to help people on just these types of relationship problems: encouraging clearer understanding, better communication, and help the couple work out how they will manage potential hazards as they arise in the future.
+Fully qualified Couples therapists are trained to help people on just these types of relationship problems: encouraging clearer understanding, better communication, and ways to work out how to manage potential hazards as they arise in the future.

 Many of the couples I’ve helped though this problem, tell me that their relationship is stronger and happier than it’s ever been.